GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Method

 \subsection{Mixture of Aligned Experts}

-In light of the mixture components, we decompose the generalization issue into two distinct facets: \begin{itemize}[leftmargin=*] \item \textbf{Proxy estimation:} Predicting a mixture of transformations as the proxy of the target distribution shifts, where the mixture can be varied across different instances. \item \textbf{Individual mitigation and aggregation:} Resolving the proxy via mitigating individual mixture components, followed by aggregating the mitigated outcomes. \end{itemize} Inspired by the mixture-of-expert (MoE) architecture~\citep{moe}, the core idea of \ours is to build a hierarchical architecture composed of a gating model and multiple expert models, where the gating model identifies the significant mixture components that control the given instance and each expert produces representations invariant to one type of mixture component in a common representation space. \versionIII{Finally, our architecture combines these representations into a final representation, which is enforced by our training objective to be invariant to the stochastic transformations within the mixture distribution.}
+In light of the shift components, we formulate the generalization problem as two separate phases: \begin{itemize}[leftmargin=*] \item \textbf{Surrogate estimation:} Identify a mixture of shift components as the surrogate for the target shifts, where the mixture can vary across different node or graph instances to capture heterogeneity. \item \textbf{Mitigation and aggregation:} Mitigate individual shift components, followed by aggregating the representations output by each expert to resolve the surrogate shift. \end{itemize} \xhdr{Overview} Inspired by the mixture-of-experts (MoE) architecture~\citep{moe}, the core idea of \ours is to build a hierarchical architecture composed of a gating model and multiple expert models, where the gating model predicts the influence of the shift components on a given instance.
+For the expert models, we design each to handle an individual shift component.
+The experts produce referential representations invariant to their designated shift component, with the representations aligned in a common representation space.
+Finally, our architecture combines the expert outputs into a final representation, which our training objective ensures is invariant to the stochastic transformations within the mixture distribution.
+We detail each module as follows:

-\xhdr{The design of gating model} We introduce a GNN $\phi$, which takes any graph as input and outputs the weights $\bm{w}$ on the mixture components.
-These output weights serve as indicators, suggesting the most probable mixture components from which the input graph originates.
-Thus, we regard the model $\phi$ as the gating model to break down the distribution shift into a mixture of weighted mixture components.
-For example, in Figure~\ref{fig:overview-b}, given an unseen graph with decreased graph size and node feature noise, the gating model should assign large weights to the corresponding mixture components while assigning small weights to the irrelevant ones, including the mixture component that controls average node degree. \versionIII{Note that $\phi$ should be such that $\bm{w}_i$, the \(i\)-th component mixture weight, strives to be sensitive to the stochastic transformation $\tau_i$ but insensitive to the application of other stochastic transformations $\tau_j$, $j\neq i$.
-This way, determining whether the \(i\)-th component mixture is present does not depend on other components.}
+\xhdr{Gating model} We introduce a GNN $\phi$ as the gating model, which takes any graph as input and outputs a weight vector $\bm{w}$ on the shift components.
+The weight vector suggests the most probable shift components from which the input graph originates.
+For example, in Figure~\ref{fig:overview-b}, given an unseen graph with decreased graph size and node feature noise, a trained gating model should assign large weights to the corresponding shift components and small values to the irrelevant ones. \versionIII{Note that $\phi$ should be such that $\bm{w}_i$, the weight on the \(i\)-th component, strives to be sensitive to the stochastic transformation $\tau_i$ but insensitive to the application of other stochastic transformations $\tau_j$, $j\neq i$.
+This way, determining whether the \(i\)-th component is present should not depend on other components.}